sourcegraph/handbook/content/departments/engineering/design/goals/index.md

      sales, AE, or CE session per week.
    - Key Result: Each member of the design team has at least 14 hours of user time per quarter.
+   - Key Result: All outward-facing sales materials are aligned with brand platform.

 #### Theme: Drive expansion in existing customers